-Dances of Universal Peace North America offers Regional Teleconferences across the North American region (USA and Canada).
+Dances of Universal Peace North America offers Zooms and Teleconferences.

-These phone conversations have proved to be a great way of sharing ideas and connecting with Dance circle
+These gatherings have proved to be a great way of sharing ideas and connecting with Dance circle

 Past Teleconferences Archive

-Missed a Telecon?
-Want to listen again?
-Click the following links to listen, or to download, these Archived Teleconferences.
+Missed a Telecon or Zoom?
+Want to listen or watch again?
+Click the following links to view, listen, or download these Archived Zooms and Teleconferences.

 05.01.2016 Reflections on the 2015 Parliament of the World's Religions